 Born and bred in Yorkshire she has been a journalist all her life, working for a range of northern papers including the Northern Echo and Middlesbrough Evening Gazette and later moving to the south of England.

-She worked for The Sporting Life writing features and racing news for Sussex area when her three sons were small and later joined the West Sussex Gazette as chief reporter creating a full page of equestrian news for the West Sussex Gazette, which still continues.
+She worked for The Sporting Life writing features and racing news for Sussex area when her three sons were small and later joined the West Sussex Gazette as chief reporter creating a full page of equestrian news for the West Sussex Gazette, and she still continues with equestrian matters on her website: www.jeanniesequestrianworld.co.uk

 The first woman to fly a hang glider in this country, she and her husband Tom, ran a hang gliding school for ten years and when Tom turned to microlights and light aircraft she sold her hang glider and bought a racehorse that had been destined for Ascot sales.